Bdot42/mfakto/README-mfakto.txt

 - The user interface isn't hardened against malformed input.
 There are some checks but when you really try you should be able to screw it up.
-- The GUI of your OS might be very laggy while running mfakto. (newer GPUs with compute capabilty 2.0 or higher can handle this _MUCH_ better) Comment from James Heinrich:
+- The GUI of your OS might be very laggy while running mfakto.
+In severe cases, if a single kernel invocation takes too long, Windows may decide the driver is faulty and reboot.
-    Slower/older GPUs (e.g. compute v1.1) that experience noticeable lag can get a significant boost in system usability by reducing the NumStreams setting from default "3" to "2", with minimal performance loss.
-    Decreasing to "1" provides much greater system responsiveness, but also much lower throughput.
-    At least it did so for me.
-With NumStreams=3, I could only run mfakto when I wasn't using the computer.
-Now I run it all the time (except when watching a movie or playing a game...)
-  Another try worth are different settings of GridSize in mfakto.ini.
-  Smaller grids should have higher responsibility with the cost of a little performance penalty.
+  Try lowering GridSize in mfakto.ini.
+Smaller grids should have better responsiveness at a little performance penalty.
 Performancewise this is not recommended on GPUs which can handle >= 100M/s candidates.
-- the debug options CHECKS_MODBASECASE (and USE_DEVICE_PRINTF) might report
-  too high qi values while using the barrett kernels.
-They are caused by factor candidates out of the specified range.
+  If that does not help, try lowering NumStreams.
+- SievePrimesAdjust does not yet work (it will quickly bring you to the 200000 limit, no matter what), better leave it at 0.
+- Sometimes, when multiple instances of mfakto are running and one exits, the whole machine locks up - hard reboot required.
+Reason unknown.
+  This did not happen when only one mfakto-instance was running.
+- There's been reports of mfakto-crashes when other GPU-bound tools or GPU-Z were running.

 ##################################################################
 # 4.1 Stuff that looks like an issue but actually isn't an issue #